Gem-X 2

 Status: No Download, Findability: 1/5

-We are not sure, but Peter Thierolf tells us that he remembers not much, but that a group from Berlin was developing the C64 conversion.
+After the first great puzzler, Demonware decided a sequel was in order, and so a C64 version was put into planning.
+We were not sure if it ever got off the ground, but Peter Thierolf told us that a group from Berlin was developing the C64 conversion.
 This was all he knew (see Creator Speaks).

-Jazzcat additionally found some notes on a Youtube video (no longer available at the time of 08/11/22) which said the following:
+Jazzcat additionally found some notes on a YouTube video (no longer available at the time of 08/11/22) which said the following:

 “This was an unreleased Sokoban/Bomberman-like puzzle game and one of the few games made by the German company Kaiko.
 It was supposed to be the successor of Gem’X. Unfortunately, a copy of the Amiga version got stolen at a fair in Cologne, Germany.
 So, it was cancelled as well as the versions for Commodore 64 and PC, although the latter two were almost completed.
 The music was done by Chris Hülesbeck, who also composed the music of games like Gem-X, Turrican, The Great Giana Sisters and R-Type.”